 Before I start rolling, I pump the nodes in my neck and take 5 deep belly breathes.
-Then, like MLD, I first clear my torso with the roller.
-Next, I work outward towards the end of my limbs, following the directional flow of my lymphatic system back toward the re-entry point circulatory system.
-This clears pathways which then allows more fluid to be taken in from my tissues.
+Then, like MLD, I clear my torso with the roller.
+Next, I work outward towards the end of my limbs, following the directional flow of my lymphatic system back toward the re-entry point in the circulatory system.
+This clears pathways which then allow more fluid to be taken in from my tissues.

-By going back and forth, the nubs on the roller does 3 things:
+By going back and forth, the nubs on the roller do 3 things:

-They push and release off my lymphatic capillaries, which helps create the “suction” effect that takes in the fluid from my tissues.
+-They push and release off my lymphatic capillaries, which help create the “suction” effect that takes in the fluid from my tissues.

 Overall, rolling helps improve my circulation and tissue health.
 It brings oxygen and nutrients to my cells and reduces congestion in my tissues.
 Since perfecting my technique, I’m very pleased to say that my system of rolling has improved my lymphedema tremendously.